robogeek/docx2pdf/documents/Definition.html.md

 ## Step 3: Resolve token to scopes

 A scope is a string associated with an endpoint operation that the server framework checks to ensure an incoming request is permitted.
 See section above titled **OpenAPI Specification** for an example.

-On every API request (except `<base_url>/auth/token`) the server framework invokes the authorization_controller.[check_`oAuth2ClientCredentials()` method to resolve a token to a set of scopes.]{.mark}
+On every API request (except `<base_url>/auth/token`) the server framework invokes the `authorization_controller.check_oAuth2ClientCredentials()` method to resolve a token to a set of scopes. {.mark}

 [The RI hardcodes the association between tokens and scopes.]{.mark}